erikrose/nose-progressive/README.rst

 * Some logging handlers will smear bits of the progress bar upward if they don't print complete lines.
 I hope to fix this with some monkeypatching, but in the meantime, passing ``--logging-clear-handlers`` works around this.
-* I haven't tried this in anything but Python 2.6.
-Bug reports are welcome.
-I don't plan to support Python versions earlier than 2.5 unless there's overwhelming demand, but I would like to support later ones.
+* Requires Python 2.5 or greater and doesn't support Python 3 yet.

 Having trouble?
 Pop over to the `issue tracker`_.